-- Exams: our approved examination centres around the world charge a fee when you sit an exam.
+- Exams: our approved examination centres around the world charge a fee when you sit an exam (if applicable for your programme of study).
 Contact your chosen examination centre for details about costs.

 - Tuition: as described, teaching centres charge for face-to-face tuition if you choose to take modules with institution-supported learning.

-- Preparatory costs: if you are entering the MBA via Route 2, you may wish to complete the MBA Preparation Course.
+- Preparatory costs: if you are entering the MBA via Route Two, you may wish to complete the MBA Preparation Course.